adamdbradley/foresight.js/README.md

 __data-img-pixel-ratio__: _(Optional)_ By default an image's pixel ratio is figured out using the devices pixel ratio.
 You can however manually assign an image's pixel ratio which will override the default.

+## Foresight Properties

+After foresight executes there are a handful of properties viewable.

+__foresight.images__: An array containing each of the foresight _img_ elements.

+__foresight.devicePixelRatio__: The device's pixel ratio used by foresight.
+If the browser does not know the pixel ratio, such as old browsers, it defaults to 1.

+__foresight.connTestMethod__: The connection test method provides info on how the device received its speed-test information.

+* _network_: The speed test information came directly from a network test.
+* _networkSlow_: A 100KB file should be downloaded within 1 second on a 800Kbps connection.
+If the speed test takes longer than 1 second than we already know its not a high-speed connection.
+Instead of waiting for the response, just continue and set that this network connection is not a high-speed connection.
+* _networkError_: When a speed-test network error occurrs, such as a 404 response, the connTestMethod will equal networkError and will not be considered a high-speed connection.
+* _localStorage_: A speed-test does not need to be executed on every webpage.
+The browser's localStorage function is used to remember the last speed test information.
+When the last speed-test falls outside of the _foresight.options.speedTestExpireMinutes_ option it execute a new speed-test again.
+* _skip_: If the device pixel ratio equals 1 then the display cannot view hi-res images.
+Since high-resolution doesn't apply to this device, foresight doesn't bother testing the network connection.

+__foresight.connKbps__: Number representing the estimated Kbps following a network connection speed-test.
+This value can also come from localStoreage if the last test was within the _foresight.options.speedTestExpireMinutes_ option.

+__foresight.isHighSpeedConn__: Boolean used to tell foresight if this device's connection is considered a high-speed connection or not.